fetchai/agents-aea/docs/generic-skills-step-by-step.md

             )
         )
 ```
-When we receive a message from the [OEF search node](../oef-ledger) of a type `OefSearchMessage.Performative.SEARCH_RESULT`, we are passing the details to the relevant handler method.
+When we receive a message from the <a href="../oef-ledger">OEF search node</a> of a type `OefSearchMessage.Performative.SEARCH_RESULT`, we are passing the details to the relevant handler method.
 In the `_handle_search` function we are checking that the response contains some agents and we stop the search if it does.
 We pick our first agent and we send a `CFP` message.

 The last handler we need is the `MyTransactionHandler`.
 This handler will handle the internal messages that we receive from the `DecisionMaker`.